-The auditor has unconditionally certified the 2013 Annual Report and Consolidated Annual Report of CENIT, including the 2013 Status Report and Consolidated Status Report, as prepared by the Management Board.
-The Annual Report of CENIT AG was prepared in compliance with the principles of commercial law; the Consolidated Annual Report complies with the International Financial Reporting Standards (IFRS).
-Annual Report documentation and audit reports were submitted to all members of the Supervisory Board in full and on time.
-The Supervisory Board has discussed the submitted reports and the auditor's reports in detail with the Management Board and the auditor so as to be satisfied of their correctness; the Supervisory Board is further satisfied that the 2013 audit reports fulfill all statutory requirements.
+The auditor has issued unconditional audit certificates for the 2014 annual and consolidated annual financial statements of CENIT as prepared by the Management Board, including the Situation Report and Group Situation Report.
+The annual financial statement of CENIT Aktiengesellschaft was prepared in accordance with the principles of commercial law.
+The consolidated annual financial statement follows the International Financial Reporting Standards (IFRS).
+All members of the Supervisory Board had full and complete access to the financial statement documents and audit reports.
+The Supervisory Board has discussed the annual auditor's report intensively with both the Management Board and the auditor, in order to satisfy itself as to its legality and propriety.
+The Supervisory Board is confident that the annual auditor's reports for 2014 were in full compliance with statutory requirements.

-In addition, detailed reports by the Management Board and excerpts from CENIT documents, particularly accounting documentation, were provided to the Supervisory Board in advance of its sessions.
-On the basis of these, as well as further information requested by the Supervisory Board during and between sessions, the Supervisory Board was able to exercise its supervisory duties properly and promptly.
+Prior to the sessions all members of the Supervisory Board were supplied with comprehensive reports in writing by the Management Board and excerpts from documents of the Company, particularly accountancy documentation.
+On the basis of this and other information requested by the Supervisory Board during and between sessions, the Supervisory Board was able to fulfill its supervisory duties duly and properly.

-In the balance sheet session of March 27, 2013, the auditor reported on the key results of the audit of the individual Annual Report of CENIT AG in Germany and was available to furnish further information and respond to queries.
-All Supervisory Board members were thus able to satisfy themselves that the audit conformed to statutory requirements and was properly conducted.
+During the balance sheet session on March 20, 2015 the annual auditor reported on the essential results of the audit of the financial statement of CENIT Aktiengesellschaft and was available to provide additional information and respond to queries.
+On this occasion, all members of the Supervisory Board were able to satisfy themselves that the audit has been conducted in compliance with statutory requirements and in an adequate manner.

-As a concluding result of its own audit pursuant to § 171 AktG, the Supervisory Board determined that no objections were to be raised.
+As a conclusive result of its own review in accordance with § 171 Aktiengesetz, the Supervisory Board noted that no objections were to be raised.

-In its session of March 27, 2014, the Supervisory Board endorsed the Annual Report presented by the Management Board of CENIT AG for the 2013 business year and thereby issued its approval in accordance with § 172 AktG.
-Also on March 27, 2014, the Supervisory Board approved the Consolidated Annual Report for the 2013 business year.
+In its session of March 20, 2015 the Supervisory Board endorsed the annual financial statement for the 2014 business year as prepared by the Management Board, and thus issued its approval in accordance with § 172 Aktiengesetz.
+Likewise in its session of March 20, 2015 the Supervisory Board endorsed the consolidated financial statement for the 2014 business year.

-Following review, the Supervisory Board approved the Management Board's proposal for the appropriation of the balance sheet profit.
+Upon review, the Supervisory Board endorsed the proposal of the Management Board for the appropriation of balance-sheet profits.